Woosmap/woosmap-samples/README.md

-Usefull samples to work with woosmap APIs
+Useful samples to work with woosmap APIs